Van Mitchell: Maryland Department of Health

 On December 23, 2014, Maryland Governor-elect Larry Hogan appointed Mitchell to be his Secretary for the Department of Health and Mental Hygiene.
 Mitchell's appointment was confirmed by the Maryland Senate on February 13, 2015, and he was sworn in later that day.
 During his tenure, Mitchell focused on efforts to tackle the opioid epidemic in Maryland and oversaw the state's response to a capacity crisis at state hospitals from mid-to-late 2016.

 On December 15, 2016, amid pressure from state legislators to more promptly care for criminal defendants awaiting psychological evaluations, Mitchell resigned as Secretary of Health effective immediately to "pursue opportunities in the private sector".
 He was succeeded by Dennis Schrader, who previously served as Governor Hogan's appointments secretary.

 In August 2019, Maryland Senate President Thomas V. Miller Jr. and House Speaker Adrienne A. Jones named Mitchell to serve as the chair of the Maryland Prescription Drug Affordability Board.
+Mitchell stepped down from the board in August 2026, and was succeeded by Bonnie Cullison.